 There are many variables in where you choose to park your RV, and all impact the bottom line.

-- Hook ups or Not?
-We often enjoy full hook up campgrounds which means water, electricity, and sewer.
+- Hookups or Not?
+We often enjoy full hook-up campgrounds which means water, electricity, and sewer.
 I especially like amenities like swimming pools or shuttles to nearby cities.
-However, this doesn’t have to mean staying at an RV Resort, many national, state, and even municipal park campgrounds have full hook ups and are less expensive than RV resorts.
+However, this doesn’t have to mean staying at an RV Resort, many national, state, and even municipal park campgrounds have full hookups and are less expensive than RV resorts.

 - Length of Stay.
-Many commercial RV resorts and campgrounds offer discounts for weekly and monthly stays, and we like to take advantage of these not only to cut back on expenses, but to reduce travel fatigue as well.
+Many commercial RV resorts and campgrounds offer discounts for weekly and monthly stays, and we like to take advantage of these not only to cut back on expenses but to reduce travel fatigue as well.
 These can be significant.
 For example, we booked a one-month stay this winter in South Florida.
-The daily rate is $49, but the monthly rate was $746, which comes out to $25 per night, saving 50%.
+The daily rate is $49, but the monthly rate is $746, which comes out to $25 per night, saving 50%.
 Please be aware that some places charge for metered electricity when offering a monthly rate.

-Others discount clubs include Escapees and Good Sam.
+Other discount clubs include Escapees and Good Sam.
 In addition, some fraternal organizations like the Elks offer sites at their lodges around the country for nominal fees.
 Finally, if you are a veteran, always ask if there is a military discount.

 - Campground Memberships.
 There are also campground memberships like Thousand Trails.
-They have 86 campgrounds divided among 5 camping zones: Northwest, Southwest, Midwest, Northeast and Southeast.
+They have 86 campgrounds divided among 5 camping zones: Northwest, Southwest, Midwest, Northeast, and Southeast.
 You can choose to join one or all of them.
 We’re not members so I can’t give you a review.
 I’ve heard both good and bad and there is even a Facebook group called Thousand Trails Likes/Dislikes.

 Food